- Fast rolling

 £61 is a lot of money for a tyre, but it’s in line with the latest offerings from Continental and Schwalbe.
 Specialized do offer an alternative Turbo 2Bliss tyre for £35, although it can only be used on hooked rims and not hookless designs.

-The S-Works Turbo RapidAir 2Bliss Ready tyres offer up the best ride quality when compared with all the tubeless tyres I've tried so far, but are quicker to wear than competitors.
+The S-Works Turbo RapidAir 2Bliss Ready tyres offer up the best ride quality when compared with all the tubeless tyres I've tried so far.

 Price : £61 per tyre